 Custom 3rd-Party Object and C3PO are trademarks of Novell, Inc.

-DeveloperNet is a trademark of Novell, Inc.
+DeveloperNet is a registered trademark of Novell, Inc. in the United States and other countries.

 Documenter's Workbench is a registered trademark of Novell, Inc. in the United States and other countries.